rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Running the Demo

-1. Download the [realTimeAnalyticsTimeSeries.zip](/download_files/sbp/realTimeAnalyticsTimeSeries.rar) file and extract it into a folder named realTimeAnalyticsTimeSeries.
+1. Download the [realTimeAnalyticsTimeSeries.zip](/download_files/sbp/realTimeAnalyticsTimeSeries.rar) file and extract it into a folder named `realTimeAnalyticsTimeSeries`.
-2. Edit setenv.bat and change JAVA_HOME and JSHOMEDIR
+2. Update setenv.bat to have the right value for `JAVA_HOME` and `JSHOMEDIR` variables
-3. Add maven\bin to your path if you don’t have it already installed
+3. Add `maven\bin` to your path if you don’t have it already installed and run:
-4. Run \gigaspaces-xap-premium-9.7.0-ga\tools\maven\installmavenrep.bat
+{%highlight java%}
+\gigaspaces-xap-premium-9.7.x-ga\tools\maven\installmavenrep.bat
+{%endhighlight%}
-5. Build the demo by running the following command: mvn package
+4. Build the demo by running the following command:
+{%highlight java%}
+mvn package
+{%endhighlight%}
-6. Execute the demo by running the start and deploy scripts in the following order: o	gs-agent.bat: starts 1 GSA, 2 GSCs, 1 GSM and 1 LUS o	gs-ui.bat: starts the GigaSpaces Management Center
+5. Execute the demo by running the start and deploy scripts in the following order:
+Start 1 GSA, 2 GSCs, 1 GSM and 1 LUS
+{%highlight java%}
+gs-agent.bat
+{%endhighlight%}
+Start the GigaSpaces Management Center:
+{%highlight java%}
+gs-ui.bat:
+{%endhighlight%}
-7. Deploy Applications{%wbr%}
+6. Deploy Applications{%wbr%}
-    	Find the “Launch” menu at the top of the GS Management Center UI{%wbr%}
+    	Find the `Launch` menu at the top of the GS Management Center UI{%wbr%}
 	Choose “SBA Application – Processing Unit” from the drop-down {%wbr%}
-    	At the top of the Deployment Wizard browse for the listed directory and choose the jar/war file (You do not need to alter the deployment options) Just click the  Deploy button on the bottom {%wbr%}
+    	At the top of the Deployment Wizard browse for the listed directory and choose the jar/war file (You do not need to alter the deployment options) Just click the `Deploy` button on the bottom {%wbr%}
         1)	realTimeAnalyticsTimeSeries\processor\target\my-app-processor.jar {%wbr%}
         2)	realTimeAnalyticsTimeSeries\feeder\target\my-app-feeder.jar  {%wbr%}
         3)	realTimeAnalyticsTimeSeries\web\target\my-app-web.war {%wbr%}
-8. Connect to the web page by using your browser (http://host:port/my-app-web/index.jsp)
+7. Connect to the web page and access the Dashboard by pointing your browser to: (`http://host:port/my-app-web/index.jsp`)

 # Monitoring Space and Stats